 When it comes to getting around Bruges, you can buy a ticket for local transportation from the yellow cabins set just outside the train stations in Gent and Bruges (15€).
 It can be used by two or more people within the limit of 10 trips and for getting around both cities.

 You can get anywhere on foot, but if you want to save some energy, you can take the bus in front of the train station and head for the city center.

-Brugge might not have been what I’ve expected, but we had a great time nonetheless, and it’s worth a day trip from Brussels.
-If you visit Brugge, I would love to hear your thoughts on this pretty Belgian city.
+Bruges might not have been what I’ve expected, but we had a great time nonetheless, and it’s worth a day trip from Brussels.
+If you visit Bruges, I would love to hear your thoughts on this pretty Belgian city.